-Term 3 is highly anticipated as students enjoy edu dance classes.
-Edu dance is not only for the physical skills that dance can offer but is also a confidence-building venture.
+Term 2 is highly anticipated as students enjoy dance classes.
+Dance is not only for the physical skills on offer but is also a confidence-building venture.
 The sessions are part-funded by our fabulous P and C.

 All students participate in every class.
 Sometimes, classes are combined or split year groups can be moved to be with their year cohort.
 Performances are held on the afternoon of our 'Open Night'.
 Unfortunately, all students and their parents cannot fit in the undercover area at the same time.
 Therefore, we have two concerts and 'Open Nights' to cater for our eager audience.